-Matsumoto City Guide
+Matsumoto Japan Travel Guide

 Matsumoto, known as the gateway to the Japanese Alps, combines a stunning original castle with mountain access and traditional crafts — all without Kyoto's crowds.